jternesconte/FuelTrack-api/README.md

 ### **Database**
 - **PostgreSQL**: Relational database for storing car, fuel, and user data.
-- **TypeORM**: ORM to simplify database management and manipulation in Nodejs.
+- **TypeORM**: ORM to simplify database management and manipulation in Node.js.

 ### **Others**
 - **npm**: Package manager for installing and managing dependencies.